-- a) Part A: Our Mandate which deals with the mandate of the Commission as per the Competition Act and all other applicable legislation and policies. - b) Part B: Situational Analysis- this section provides an analysis of developments in the external and internal operating environment, providing a context in which the conditions in which the strategy has been developed. - c) Part C: Our Strategic Focus this section deals with the Vision, Mission, Goals, Values which the Commission has set for the next five years.
-The Strategic Risks are also identified.
+- a) Part A: Our Mandate which deals with the mandate of the Commission as per the Competition Act and all other applicable legislation and policies. - b) Part B: Situational Analysis- this section provides an analysis of developments in the external and internal operating environment, providing a context in which the conditions in which the strategy has been developed. - c) Part C: MTEF Performance Plan this section deals with the work program which the Commission has set for the next five years, along with the Budget and identified Risks.